AhmedKhattabSG/privacy-policy/README.md

 - If any significant updates are made, we will notify users within the app.
 - We retain the right to modify our Privacy Policy when needed to ensure compliance with new laws and policies.
 Users will be notified of any significant changes.

+## Policy Updates
+We retain the right to modify our Privacy Policy when needed to ensure compliance with new laws and policies.
+Users will be notified of any significant changes.

 ## Photo and Video Permissions Policy